DeadFishEyes2/cklearn/readMe.md

         make

-    Upon successful compilation, this command will create an executable file named `cklearn_app` (or whatever name you've specified for `TARGET` in your `Makefile`) in the current directory.
+    Upon successful compilation, this command will create an executable file named `program` (or whatever name you've specified for `TARGET` in your `Makefile`) in the current directory.
 The `clean` target can be used to remove compiled object files and the executable.

 # Usage